JimTheoch/FUS2ROS1/README.md

 - **No Derived Components**: Components derived from other designs may cause issues with the export process.

+- **Control+Z/ Undo after exporting is manadatory to revert chnages made to the Fusion CAD/document**.

 ### Mesh Export Limitations

 - **Three Quality Levels**: Fusion 360 API only supports Low, Medium, and High mesh refinement.
 "Very High" is not available.